strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation.md

 # Installation

 Strapi projects and applications can be installed either locally on a computer or on a remote server.
-The following installation guides will guide you step-by-step instructions on how to install and create a new Strapi project.
+The following installation guide provides step-by-step instructions on how to install and create a new Strapi project on your local machine.

-## Local installations

 <div>
 	<InstallLink link="installation/cli.html">